cubicflow/edition-jekyll-template/_docs/brand-assets/logo-assets.md

 [![](/images/brand-logo-assets-cover.svg)](/assets/brand-logo-assets.zip)

-> Be sure to follow the [Visual Style Guide](/brand-docs/digital-style-guide) when using these assets.
+> Be sure to follow the [Digital Style Guide](/brand-docs/digital-style-guide) when using these assets.